blus-audio/firmware/readme.md

 This implementation outputs audio data to a digital I2S amplifier - the [TAS2780](https://www.ti.com/product/TAS2780).
 The software is designed to run on [STM32F401](https://www.st.com/en/microcontrollers-microprocessors/stm32f401.html) - in particular the cheaply available STM32F401RB.

+Theoretically compatible controllers (any memory configuration) are
+- STM32F401Rx
+- STM32F411Rx (untested)
+- STM32F412Rx (untested)
+- STM32F413Rx (untested)
+- STM32F423Rx (untested)

+as they all fulfill the peripheral requirements (I2S, USB OTG) and come in pin-compatible footprints.
+Only the STM32F401Rx has been tested.

 The project is based upon the real-time operating system [ChibiOs](https://www.chibios.org/dokuwiki/doku.php) and inspired by [a demo project](https://forum.chibios.org/viewtopic.php?f=16&t=926&start=20) with heavy modifications.

 # Features